rolandbernard/roda/README.md

     ```
 * Pointers:
     ```rust
-    let a = *b; // take the address of b and store it into a let c = &a; // dereference a to store its value into c &a = c;     // assign the value in c to the address pointed to by a
+    let a: &int = &b;   // take the address of b and store it into a let c = *a;         // dereference a to store its value into c *a = c;             // assign the value in c to the address pointed to by a
     ```
 * Arrays:
     ```rust
-    let a: [3]int; // create an array of 3 ints a[0] = 1;      // assign the value 1 to the first element of a
+    let a: [3]int; // create an array of 3 int a[0] = 1;      // assign the value 1 to the first element of a
     a[1] = 2;      // assign the value 2 to the second element of a
     a[2] = a[1];   // assign the value in the second element of a to the third element of a